-Here are some of the companies and positions where our current master's and Ph.D. interns are working:
+Below are a few of the companies and positions where our Ph.D. and Master’s interns have worked during graduate school.

 I assisted in analyzing data based on psychological theories and using advanced statistical analysis, monitored data collection on MTurk, and helped with preparing APA format conference submissions, papers, technical reports, and presentations.
 A very friendly work environment.